YSM Branding: Graphic Design & Templates

 The medical school has a common interest in reinforcing Yale’s reputation for institutional excellence, to which all parts of the university contribute and from which we all benefit.
 We have a shared investment in looking “like Yale.”

-Along with the new Yale logo, an extension system was developed for use by the professional schools and other academic and administrative units within the university.
-The medical school’s Office of Institutional Planning and Communications has worked with the Office of the University Printer and with Yale Printing & Publishing Services (YPPS) to create a graphic system that should meet the needs of everyone within the school.
-Yale School of Medicine’s new wordmark is:
+Along with the Yale logo, an extension system was developed for use by the professional schools and other academic and administrative units within the university in 2008.
+The medical school’s Office of Communications has worked with the Office of the University Printer and with Yale Printing & Publishing Services (YPPS) to create a graphic system that meets the needs of everyone within the school.

-This wordmark—the Yale logo, followed by the words SCHOOL OF MEDICINE, typeset as shown above—will replace previous iterations of the medical school’s graphic identity and should be used on all print and electronic materials that we create.
+This wordmark—the Yale logo, followed by the words SCHOOL OF MEDICINE, typeset as shown—replaces previous iterations of the medical school’s graphic identity and should be used on all print and electronic materials that we create.

 Download the YSM Shield & Wordmarks